SNTag/.dotfiles/emacs-26.2/readme.md

 It should be possible to find sections where everything related to that mode are found in the Borg-Collective.

+## Why I don't use a literate emacs file (yet)

+Literate emacs seems like a great way to make configs accessible to others.
+There are many literate files that I have used as inspiration for this config, but I cannot adopt it myself just yet.
+There are too many gaps in my knowledge, and I need the room to make a mess.
+My current approach of isolating modes into individually loaded files, while inefficient, acts as a way of locking code into individual boxes.
+Its easier for me to make connections and develop the overall feel.
+Descriptions are also made a minor feature.

+I will eventually adopt literate configs, but I'd rather have my modes easy to modify.

 ## Requires